Master of Science

 Nearly all students participate in original research with their advisors, and also obtain teaching experience.
 Most students are supported by teaching or research assistantships.

-The Ph.D. degree program in Engineering and Applied Science (EAS) features contemporary, advanced interdisciplinary research and educational opportunities for students and faculty.
+More information about the M.S. physics degree program can be found on the departmental Physics Fact Sheet.
+Furthermore, the Ph.D. degree program in Engineering and Applied Science (EAS) features contemporary, advanced interdisciplinary research and educational opportunities for students and faculty.

 Thank you for your interest in our program.
 Please feel absolutely free to contact me for any questions about our program.